 Etc.

-To keep track of these, be sure to use UTM parameters every time you launch a new campaign.
+To keep track of these in your CRM reporting, be sure to use UTM parameters every time you launch a new campaign.
 Although Google will often align traffic based on the original source, it's not as accurate as putting that source in the UTM tracking code.

-Agency Tip: If you have set targets for new MQLs by source, location, or a combination of both, create custom lead goals to extract Google Analytics goal data by segments and channels to track progress against those specific deliverables.
+Agency Tip: Goal setting helps monitor targets like MQLs by source, location, or a combination of both.
+Create custom lead goals to extract Google Analytics goal data by segments and channels to track progress against those specific deliverables.

 3. Pinpoint Opportunities for Follow-up

-Create an opportunities generated report to keep track of opportunities generated for your clients as well.
-Think about their potential customers who have maybe asked for a product demo or contacted their sales team asking about prices.
-These are all new opportunities they can approach!
+Create an opportunities generated report to keep track of opportunities generated for your client's sales team as well.
+Think about their potential customers who have maybe asked for a product demo or contacted their sales rep asking about prices.
+These are important for their sales teams to know as it directly affects their sales process.
+After all, these potential customers could be new opportunities they should be approaching!

-Create opportunity forms in your client’s CRM about their qualified leads and categorize them by:
+Create opportunity forms in your CRM reporting about your clients' qualified leads and categorize them by:

 Expiration or closing date of an opportunity